CMCammarano/EE-450-NetworkProject/README.md

 Overview:
 ---------------------------

+This is a networking assignment designed to run on UNIX and Linux systems.

 For this assignment, I created a networking simulation in C++ that models client-server TCP communication and client-client UDP communication using the UNIX socket and network libraries.
 This simulation uses sockets, threading, and file-IO to properly simulate the interactions between users (the patients) and a server that runs as its own process.

 Code: